 - Recognize data limitations

-- Apply insights from economic literature on related research questions
+- Apply insights from economic / econometric literature to answer the research question

 - Develope own research design